na-na-hi/renget/archive/mmaib.md

 617H: The first brigade of many of The Order is named.
 The brigade was simply dubbed The First Brigade aaa H: Rumors abound that there was a supposed 6th member of the first Order brigade, who suffered a very grim fate.
 618-622 H: The Order expansion continues, launching Second Brigade, the famed Fantasia Brigade, the Fourth Force Brigade, the Red Star brigade and the Bamboo Brigade, as well as opening the new Knights division, launching the less-welcomed First Knights.
+619 H:The Red Coup erupts, then-Bishop Damaso leads the coup.
-620 H:The Red Coup happens, ending swiftly with then-Bishop Damaso forcefully ascending to Grand Pontifex.
+620 H: The Red Coup swiftly and violently emds with then-Bishop Damaso ascending to Grand Pontifex after the previous Grand Pontifex Franxis stepped down in lighy of Damaso's men occupying Corte Blanca.
-623 H: Vermel Darkstar ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself 624 H: A whole division directly under The Order goes missing in action.
+623 H: Vermel Darkstar challenges the reigning Tyrannus Noxus Pollux to a fight to the death. for the throne of Negazion after Rojoris visits him privately in his chambers. aaa H: Vermel Darkstar wins the duel, ascends the Negazian throne, styling himself Tyrannus Rojo, claiming to be chosen by Rojoris himself
+624 H: A whole division directly under The Order goes missing in action.
 Was revealed later that some defected to Negazion to attack a member each of the First Brigade and the Fourth Force Brigade.
 625-628 H: The Order gains widespread fame and adoration.
 Suntempo Knights and TriNero Knights established, Penta Brigade, widely acclaimed Mythos Brigade, and Poloro Brigade added.
 626H: Grand Hydra Karonda ascends the Anakondian throne